 1. K1, SSK, *K4, YO, K1, YO, K4, slip 2 as if to knit, K1, P2SSO*.
 Repeat everything between the *s until the last 3 stitches, then K2tog, K1.
 I ( I know this sounds like a lot but once you’ve worked the pattern once or twice, it’s really easy to keep track of).

 3. Repeat rows 1 and 2 until the piece reaches the desired size.

-For the striping, this is the pattern that I used (although you’re free to change it however you like):
+For the striping, this is the pattern that I used:

 The piece is worked straight, then sewn onto a throw pillow form.
 After making the piece and casting off, I draped it over the pillow at an angle and pinned three of the corners closed at the center.
 Then I pinned along the seams, leaving one corner open, like an envelope.
 I sewed the seams closed with my sewing machine, trimmed off any excess fabric (it won’t unravel because you’ve sewn it up already) and then stitched the last corner down by hand.

 I hope you all enjoyed this post, and I would LOVE to hear what you think of the chevron baby blanket.
 Let me know if you try this pattern out, and share your pictures with me on Instagram and Ravelry!
 If you liked this pattern, be sure to subscribe to get new posts delivered to your inbox AND access to the subscriber-only resource library!
 The resource library is full of content that is only available to people who sign up and it’s completely free.
 Just fill out the form below to sign up!

 See you soon 🙂